-The total proceeds from the Offering are estimated at SR 396,000,000, of which approximately SR 16,000,000 relate to fees and expenses in connection with the Offering including the fees of the financial advisor, legal advisor, reporting accountants and underwriters, selling agents, marketing and printing and distribution expenses and other Offering related expenses.
-The net proceeds of SR 380,000,000 will be distributed to the Selling Shareholders.
+The total proceeds from the Offering are estimated at SR [x.x] million, of which approximately SR [x.x] million relate to fees and expenses in connection with the Offering including the fees of the financial advisor, legal advisor, reporting accountants and underwriters, selling agents, marketing and printing and distribution expenses and other Offering related expenses.
+The net proceeds of SR [x.x] million will be distributed to the Selling Shareholders.
 The Company will not receive any part of the proceeds from the Offering.